 where $p_{v_i}$ and $p_{v_j}$ denote the prior distributions of $v_i$ and $v_j$, respectively, $\epsilon > 0$ is predetermined constant called privacy budget, and $d_{i,j}$ denotes the distance between $v_i$ and $v_j$.

 \end{definition}

-Equ. (\ref{equ:Geo-Ind}) indicates that the posterior of the user's location estimated from its obfuscated location is close to the user's prior location distribution, i.e., how close they are depends on the parameter $\epsilon$.
+Equ. (\ref{equ:Geo-Ind}) indicates that the posterior of the user's location estimated from its obfuscated location is close to the user's prior location distribution and how close they are depends on the parameter $\epsilon$.
 In other words, an external attacker cannot obtain sufficient additional information from a user's obfuscated location.

-The utility of our approach is measured based on the quality loss due to using obfuscated location in task assignment.
-Given that user's real location is $\vNode{}{i}$, the obfuscated location generated is $\vNode{}{j}$, the target location for task is $\vNode{}{n}$, the utility is given by
+The utility of our approach is measured based on the estimation error in travelling distance due to using obfuscated location in service provisioning.
+Given that user's real location is $\vNode{}{i}$, the obfuscated location generated is $\vNode{}{l}$, the target location is $\vNode{}{n}$, the utility is given by